elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ## Maps of predefined keys

 In the previous section, we have used maps as a key-value data structure where keys can be added or removed at any time.
-However, it is also common to create maps with a pre-defined set of keys.
+However, it is also common to create maps with a predefined set of keys.
 Their values may be updated, but new keys are never added nor removed.
 This is useful when we know the shape of the data we are working with and, if we get a different key, it likely means a mistake was done elsewhere.

 We define such maps using the same syntax as in the previous section, except that all keys must be atoms: